Skip to main content

 What is the payment date in stp?
 How do I determine the final pay run for tax year?

-The Australian Tax Office (ATO) deems that all salary and wages are taxable in the year in which the payment was made.
+The Australian Tax Office (ATO) deems that all salary and wages are taxable in the year in which the payment is made.
 This is irrespective of when the work was or will be performed.

 MicrOpay and Payment Dates

-The critical point is when the wages are received by the employee in their bank account and not what the Pay Period End Date is in MicrOpay.
+The critical point is when the wages are received by the employee in their bank account and not what the Period End Date is in MicrOpay.
 When it comes to the ATO and STP Reporting, the last payment in the financial year should be 30 June or earlier and the first pay in the new financial year must be 1 July or later.

+With STP2, the Payment Date is determined by the Advice Date used when producing Pay Advices.
+You can see the dates in the Payment Date column in STP Reporting.
 The ATO uses this Payment Date to determine which financial year the values relate to.

 If the employee receives the payment in the current financial year, then it must be included in the STP Reporting Final Update for this financial year.

-• Scenario 2: If the Pay Period End Date in MicrOpay is 30 June 2025 BUT the money received on 1 July or later then the pay falls within the 2025-2026 financial year.
-Complete your year-end process first and then change the period end date to 1 July 2025 or later and continue.
-Check if this results in a 53 week or 27 fortnight financial year.
+• Scenario 2: If the Period End Date is 30 June 2026 BUT the money received on 1 July or later, then the pay falls within the 2026-2027 financial year and you must move to the 2026-2027 finanical year before you enter the July pays.
+To do this:

 Period End Dates and the Financial Year

-• The Period End Date in MicrOpay is used to Apply SGL parameters (e.g. Contribution Cap) for superannuation.
+• The Period End Date is used to Apply SGL parameters (e.g. Contribution Cap) for superannuation.
 The software uses pay period end dates to determine which month or quarter the super falls into.

 • Many reports use period end dates to capture data.
 The values captured in the reports can be incorrect when period end dates are not dated in the Financial Year in which they are processed.

-• It is easier historically to recognise which Financial Year a pay falls into.
+• It is easier, historically, to recognise which Financial Year a pay falls into.

 Considerations